0xshin0bi/0x531fm4d3-blog/content/index.md

 # Templates

-in this section I will list and provide details for both each template's frontmatter key pairs and note's headlines. for each template type, i'll give a simple example of what might I capture in each (styled in _italic_). explanations for each frontmatter key-pair or headline is in the frontmatter/note prototype after each line. i'll skip explaining key-pairs/headlines already explain previsouly.**
+in this section I will list and provide details for both each template's frontmatter key pairs and note's headlines. for each template type, i'll give a simple example of what might I capture in each (styled in _italic_). explanations for each frontmatter key-pair or headline is in the frontmatter/note prototype after each line. i'll skip explaining key-pairs/headlines already explain previously.**

 **before I go deeper, i'll present the four different templates I'm using, along with correlating examples of what kind of content I might cover in each one:**

 ## Origin

 This note is intended for each resource I am currently studying (book, course, research, etc...).

-*say i'm diving into a book dealing with windows internals.
-The "origin" in this case is the book itself. here I'll save useful information (see in [[content/index#^e6ff4a|"Origin headlines"]] below)
+_say i'm diving into a book dealing with windows internals.
+The "origin" note in this case is the book itself, where I'll save useful information._

 ###  Origin frontmatter